FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 If my PPP loan is forgiven, will I still be required to pay interest?

-If the full principal of the PPP loan is forgiven, the borrower is not responsible for the interest accrued in the 8-week covered period.
+If the full principal of the PPP loan is forgiven, the borrower is not responsible for the interest accrued.

 When will I know if my PPP loan is forgiven?

 Lenders are required to issue decisions on borrowers' forgiveness applications to the SBA within 60 days after receiving them.
+A borrower may request that the SBA review the lender’s decision regarding forgiveness of the loan in the event that the lender determines that the borrower is not eligible for forgiveness.
 If the lender determines that the borrower is entitled to forgiveness of some or all of the loan amount, the lender must request payment from SBA at the time the lender issues its decision.
 SBA will, subject to any SBA review of the loan or loan application, remit the appropriate forgiveness amount to the lender, plus any interest accrued through the date of payment, not later than 90 days after the lender issues its decision to SBA.
-If SBA determines in the course of its review that the borrower was ineligible for the PPP loan based on the provisions of the CARES Act, SBA rules or guidance available at the time of the borrower’s loan application, the loan will not be eligible for loan forgiveness.
+If SBA determines in the course of its review that the borrower was ineligible for the PPP loan based on the provisions of the CARES Act, CARES Act II, SBA rules or guidance available at the time of the borrower’s loan application, the loan will not be eligible for loan forgiveness.
 The lender is responsible for notifying the borrower of the forgiveness amount after the SBA makes its decision.

 What happens if any portion of my PPP loan is not forgiven?